sdobz/manifold/examples/HelloRust/HelloRust.nix.md

 This is a more complex example demonstrating how to construct a source folder, then use a toolchain to build those files.

-It highlights the out-of-order nature of literate programming and establishes some fundamental patterns of nixmd.
+It highlights the out-of-order nature of literate programming and establishes some fundamental patterns of manifold.

 ```rust
 fn main() {